squarism/layer_three/README.md

 ## TODO
 - switch flooding, the switch does not learn ports' MACs when plugged in, it learns on send.
 If the MAC doesn't exist in the table yet then all ports get a frame.
+- multiple interfaces on servers
+- routing outside of local lan ie: to a router, implement a router
+- port should send the frame out to the attached interface somehow